Stochastic thermodynamics of a probe in a fluctuating correlated field

-\textit{Conclusions.---} We developed a thermodynamically consistent framework to study the energetic and entropic flows for a probe in a fluctuating medium with spatio-temporal correlations, modeled here by a scalar field immersed in a heat bath.
+\textbf{Conclusions. --- } We developed a thermodynamically consistent framework to study the energetic and entropic flows for a probe in a fluctuating medium with spatio-temporal correlations, modeled here by a scalar field immersed in a heat bath.
 We showed that the mutual influence \rev{of the probe and the correlated environment} leads to unusual thermodynamic properties, even for the simple example of a particle dragged by a harmonic trap through a Gaussian field.
-We \rev{showed} that, close to criticality, a dipolar structure develops in the local heat dissipation field, with systematic heat absorption in front of the particle, and whose extent is \rev{determined} by the correlation length $\xi$ of the field.
+We \rev{showed} that, close to criticality or, more generally, when the correlation length $\xi$ of the field exceeds the particle size, a dipolar structure develops in the local heat dissipation field --- with systematic heat absorption in front of the particle, and whose extent is \rev{determined} by~$\xi$.
+We thus expect such {\em heat dipoles} to be possibly revealed also in long-range interacting systems of diverse nature~\cite{gupta2017world}.
 Furthermore, the \rev{additional} power required to drag the particle in the presence of the field features three regimes with distinct scaling in the drag speed $v$, among which are two non-Stokesian regimes --- a feature that cannot be captured by a linear GLE.
 Far from criticality ($\xi\to 0$), the medium is only weakly correlated, and indeed both the heat dipole and the \rev{additional} dissipation vanish.
 The framework developed here can be readily applied to study more complex scenarios, e.g., non-quadratic Hamiltonians, or extended to systems of multiple particles in a common correlated (active) environment.
-Moreover, it would be interesting to explore these phenomena in, e.g., soft-matter experiments within critical \rev{or active} media~\cite{di2023variance}.
+Moreover, the recent and intense experimental investigations of colloidal particles in correlated fluids --- such as viscoelastic media~\cite{gomez2014probing,ginot2023average,loos2023universal}, binary liquid mixtures~\cite{Hertlein_2008,Gambassi_2009,volpe2011microswimmers,Paladugu_2016,Ciliberto_2017,Magazzu_2019,martinez2023laserinduced}, and living cells~\cite{fodor2016nonequilibrium,turlier2016equilibrium} --- could provide access to the phenomena described here.